usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 the health or safety of individuals with disabilities or others.

 ILLUSTRATION: As a first step toward removing architectural barriers, the owner of a small shop decides to widen the shop&#39;s 26-inch wide front door.
-However, because of space constraints, he is unable to widen the door to the full 32-inch clearance required for alterations under ADAAG.Because full compliance with ADAAG is not readily achievable, the shop owner need not widen the door the full 32 inches but, rather, may widen the door to only 30 inches.
+However, because of space constraints, he is unable to widen the door to the full 32-inch clearance required for alterations under ADAAG.
+Because full compliance with ADAAG is not readily achievable, the shop owner need not widen the door the full 32 inches but, rather, may widen the door to only 30 inches.
 The 30-inch door clearance does not pose a significant risk to health or safety.

 #### Are portable ramps permitted?
-Yes, but only when the installation of a permanent ramp is not readily achievable.In order to promote safety, a portable ramp should have railings and a firm, stable, nonslip surface.It should also be properly secured.
+Yes, but only when the installation of a permanent ramp is not readily achievable.
+In order to promote safety, a portable ramp should have railings and a firm, stable, nonslip surface.
+It should also be properly secured.

 ### III-4.4400 Continuing obligation.